valotrading/silvertip/BUGS.md

-- FIX message payload encoding is not handled at all which might corrupt data.
+- message payload encoding is not handled at all